adamaiken89/webp-to-epub/README.md

 3. **A folder selection dialog will appear.**
    - Select the folder containing your `.webp` images.
-   - The script will generate an EPUB file in the current directory, named after the selected folder.
+   - The script will generate an EPUB file in your Downloads folder, named after the selected folder.

 ## Notes